 - Develop and implement policies and practices that promote local hiring of residents in communities with high unemployment and poverty rates and support pre-apprentice and apprentice programs that diversify the workforce.

-- Partner with CUNY, in particular the Grove School of Engineering, to create a job pipeline for new graduates who are facing an uncertain job market and economic future.
+- Partner with CUNY, in particular the Grove School of Engineering, to create a job pipeline for new graduates.

 - Build workforce training sites in impacted neighborhoods and partner with neighborhood-based organizations to run training programs.